akullpp/wisdom/README.md

 * A good architect finds balance between abstraction and the complexity it inherently introduces.

 * Sharing code as a library is often the wrong, duplication the right choice.
-It's better to trade verbosity with flexibility.
+It's better to trade verbosity for flexibility.

-* Always start with a monolithic approach.
+* Always start with the most simplistic approach.

 * It’s quicker to write ten big balls of mud and see where it gets you than try to polish a single turd.